serre-lab/color_hmax/README.md

-(1) compute Single-Opponent(SO)/Double-Opponent(DO) descriptors and energy mode in grayscale as well
+(1) compute Single-Opponent(SO)/Double-Opponent(DO) descriptors and energy model in grayscale as well
 ===============
 SODescriptor/DODescriptor: to compute SO/DO descriptors